-empirical analysis is the estimation of the first order condition based on the CES production function.
+The data source for the empirical investigation of the determinants of productivity adjustment in East Germany after unification is a panel of annual National Accounts data for the German states from 1991 to $2009.^{18}$ The starting point of the empirical analysis is the estimation of the first order condition based on the CES production function, eq.
+(4).
 Labor productivity Y/L is determined by real wages w/p, the estimated coefficient is the elasticity of substitution σ .
-The demand effects on the utilization of labor U_l are taken into account with two indicators based on short-time working (STW) and the extend of active labor market policy programs (ALMP).
-The development of total factor productivity θ is firstly approximated with linear and quadratic time trends; differences between the states are captured with dummy variables for the 5 East German states.
-The final estimates of the productivity adjustment incorporate the total factor productivity gap with respect to West Germany.
+The demand effects on the utilization of labor U_l are taken into account with two indicators based on short-time working (STW) and the extent of active labor market policy programs (ALMP).19 The development of total factor productivity θ is firstly approximated with linear and quadratic time trends; differences between the states are captured with dummy variables for the 5 East German states.20 The final estimates of the productivity adjustment incorporate the total factor productivity gap with respect to West Germany according to eq.
+(6).